-Articles that relate to job market data and help with career decisions (you can use CTRL + F or click on the Search icon to look for a specific topic).
+Articles that relate to job market data and help with career decisions.
+You can use the CTRL + F keys or click the Search icon (small magnifying glass in the upper right-hand corner) to look for a specific topic.

 Career Planning and Job Search Guides

-- 4 Secrets That Will Improve your Employment Prospects: online article that suggests four ways to improve your career planning process
+- 4 Secrets That Will Improve your Employment Prospects: an online article suggests four ways to improve your career planning process

 - CareerBlog: lots of short “how-to” and help articles on strengthening your resume, maintained by Novoresume